With longtime powers sidelined, NBA playoffs have fresh look

 While it’s still too early to know exactly how much this CBA will affect the competitive balance, the league touts the measures as a means to getting more teams in the mix (and making the owners a lot more profitable).

-With franchises now selling for astronomical amounts, the players figure to push back on these measures the next chance they get.
-No matter what, it figures to have a long-term impact on the way rosters are built and maintained.
+With franchises now selling for astronomical amounts, the players will push back on these measures the next chance they get.
+No matter what, it should have a long-term impact on the way rosters are built and maintained.

 It still helps to have the best player in the world.
 And there’s no one better than LeBron James.